-This easy-going Alpe di Siusi day hike begins with the Mont Sëuc gondola ascent from the village of Ortisei in Val Gardena to Alpe di Siusi/Seiser Alm, in the Italian Dolomites.
-You’ll hike across Europe’s largest mountain plateau to Saltria and then slowly descend to Monte Pana and ultimately the village of Santa Cristina in Val Gardena.
+This easy-going Alpe di Siusi (Seiser Alm in German, Mont Sëuc in Ladin) day hike begins with the Mont Sëuc gondola ascent from the village of Ortisei in Val Gardena to Alpe di Siusi/Seiser Alm, in the Italian Dolomites.
+You’ll hike across Europe’s largest mountain plateau to Saltria and then slowly descend to the Monte Pana plateau.
+The hike ends in the village of Santa Cristina in Val Gardena.
 This half-day hike isn’t rigorous and only takes 3:30 hours.

-- Trailhead: Mont Sëuc / Ortisei-Alpe di Siusi Gondola mountain station
+- Trailhead: Ortisei-Alpe di Siusi Ropeway (aka Mont Sëuc Gondola) mountain station

 - Type of Hike: Point-to-point

 - Elevation Gain/Loss: 200 meters ascending, 790 meters descending

 - Difficulty: Easy-Moderate

 - Route: Mont Sëuc gondola mountain station (2005 m) – Saltria (1850 m) – Monte Pana (1636 m) – Santa Cristina (1500 m)

 - Where to Eat: Schgaguler Schwaige, Radauer Schwaige, or Saltner Schwaige